-Gizella can provide treatment and advice for many problems for which you may have seen a doctor in the past.
-Her main areas of expertise is in the management of common illnesses and long-term conditions.
+Our Nurse Practitioners can provide treatment and advice for many problems for which you may have seen a doctor in the past.
+Their main areas of expertise is in the management of common illnesses and long-term conditions.

-Gizella can assess and examine you, make a diagnosis and provide advice and treatment including a prescription if required.
-She can make referrals to hospital doctors and other health care professionals, and admit patients into hospital when necessary.
+Our Nurse Practitioners can assess and examine you, make a diagnosis and provide advice and treatment including a prescription if required.
+They can make referrals to hospital doctors and other health care professionals, and admit patients into hospital when necessary.

-There are some limits to her responsibilities.
-Unfortunately, she is unable legally to sign a sick certificate, so you will still need to see your own GP for this.
+There are some limits to their responsibilities.
+Unfortunately, they are unable legally to sign a sick certificate, so you will still need to see your own GP for this.

 Our Nurse Practitioners does not treat children under the age of 2 or expectant mothers, both of whom are always referred to a doctor.